Jacopo Mazzoni

-Jacopo Mazzoni (Latinized as Jacobus Mazzonius) (27 November 1548 – 10 April 1598) was an Italian philosopher, a professor in Pisa, and friend of Galileo Galilei.
-His first name is sometimes reported as "Giacomo".
+Jacopo Mazzoni (Latinized as Jacobus Mazzonius, 27 November 1548 – 10 April 1598) was an Italian philosopher, a professor in Pisa, and friend of Galileo Galilei.
+His first name is sometimes reported as Giacomo.

 Biography

-Giacopo (Jacopo) Mazzoni was born in Cesena, Italy in 1548.
+Giacopo (Jacopo) Mazzoni was born in Cesena, the Papal States (modern day Italy) on 27 November 1548.
 Educated in Bologna in Hebrew, Greek, Latin, rhetoric, and poetics, Mazzoni later attended the University of Padua in 1563 where he studied philosophy and jurisprudence.

 One of the most eminent savants of the period, Mazzoni was reported to have an excellent memory, which made him adept at recalling passages from Dante, Lucretius, Virgil, and others in his regular debates with prominent public figures.
 It also allowed him to excel at memory contests, which he routinely won.
-He had the distinction, it is said, of thrice vanquishing the Admirable Crichton in dialectic.
+He is said to have defeated the Admirable Crichton three times in dialectic.

 Later in life, Mazzoni would teach at universities in Rome, Paris, and Cesena, and was partly responsible for the establishment of the Della Crusca Academy.

 He was an authority on ancient languages and philology, and gave a great impetus to the scientific study of the Italian language.
 Mazzoni died in Ferrara, Italy, in 1598.